kirpichyov/LC_EnemiesScanner/ThunderstorePublish/README.md

 * Show/Hide exact distance to the enemy
 * Enable/Disable and configure the scanner radius limit
 * Battery capacity
+* Scanner refresh rate
 * Creatures blacklist (exclude from scanner).
 Technical creature names list could be found in the [Wiki](https://thunderstore.io/c/lethal-company/p/Kirpichyov/EnemiesScanner/wiki/1444-creature-technical-names/).
+If you want to set an alias or exclude mods creature, you could have a look into a console and search for a log that looks like this:
+`[Notice] Non vanilla game creature detected!
+You could use 'Football' name in the scanner blacklist config if you want to hide it.
+For alias config you could use 'FootballPref' name.`

 `[aliases.json]`
 * Creature names aliases